jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

        multiple choice problems.
 The value entered by the student for text input and math expression input problems.

-       For checkboxes and multiple choice problems, answer choices selected by at least one student after October 2013, but not selected since early March 2014, do not include the answer_value_text.
+       For checkboxes and multiple choice problems, answer choices selected by at least one student after 23 October 2013, but not selected after 6 March 2014, do not include the answer_value_text.
 The value_id is available for these problems.

    * - correct
      - TRUE if this answer value is correct, or FALSE if this answer value is